oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup.md

 ## Task 2: Install python-oracledb driver

-1. Install the `python-oracledb` module using python3 and pip.
+1. Check if the Python driver is already installed.
+If you get a warning that the module is not found, then proceed to install the `python-oracledb` module using python3 and pip.

     On Oracle Linux 8, run the following in the Cloud Shell:

     ````
 <copy>
+    pip show oracledb
     python3 -m pip install oracledb cryptography --user
 </copy>
     ````